 - Lung cancer – Particularly when large or cavitated nodules or masses are seen.

-- Infection – Particularly fungal pneumonias, which manifests as nodules, or mycobacterial disease (atypical pneumonia), which can cavitate.
+- Infection – Particularly fungal pneumonias, which manifest as nodules, or mycobacterial disease, which can cavitate.

 - Emphysema / chronic obstructive pulmonary disease